-As discussed in Note 1, the financial statements present only the Recovery Fund and do not purport to, and do not, present fairly the net position of the Nevada State Contractors Board as of June 30, 2021 and 2020, and the changes in its net position, or its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion are not modified with respect to this matter.
+As discussed in Note 1, the financial statements present only the Recovery Fund and do not purport to, and do not, present fairly the net position of the Nevada State Contractors Board as of June 30, 2019 and 2018, and the changes in its net position, or its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.